-10. Based on the collected analytics and data from steps 9a-9f, the NWDAF containing MTLF computes the accuracy using the predictions and the actual measured data observed at the time which the prediction refers to.
+10. Based on the collected analytics and data from steps 9a-9f, the NWDAF containing MTLF computes the accuracy using the methods described in clause 5C.1..
 The NWDAF containing MTLF may discard data from data sources if it detects the data quality of that source is not good.
 The NWDAF containing MTLF may generate prediction with the collected input data to calculate the accuracy if only input data and ground truth data are available.

 NOTE: How the NWDAF containing MTLF determines whether the data from the data source is of good quality or needs to be discarded is up to the NWDAF implementation and configuration.